 The objective of the project is to technically substantiate a qualification pathway by generating data through coupon, sub-element, and full component testing, modeling, and data correlation.
-The data gathered on the program can be used to aid in future heat exchanger development, inspection, and qualification.
-In addition, the program will compare the fuel-oil cooler printing capability of an experienced OEM partner against that of a smaller, more typical supply chain partner, to provide a snapshot in current heat exchanger AM capability.
+The data gathered on the program can be used to aid in future heat exchanger (HeX) development, inspection, and qualification.
+In addition, the program aims to compare the fuel cooled oil cooler (FCOC) printing capability of an experienced OEM partner against that of a smaller, more typical supply chain partner to provide a snapshot in current HeX AM capability.

-For this proposed effort, the research team will use Laser Powder Bed Fusion (LPBF) technologies to investigate end-to-end AM production of an AF oil cooler.
-The general oil cooler to be investigated on this program is approximately 8’’ long and 4’’ in diameter.
-This oil cooler is representative of a family of parts which are lightly loaded, complex, and functional.
-Oil coolers and heat exchangers are two common examples of components which exist in the part family.
-The intent of this proposed effort is to bring to light enabling technologies which will both aid in qualification and also highlight those areas which need technical development and represent a qualification barrier.
-The project team will begin by investigating what is required to assemble the Technical Data Package (TDP).
-AM is unlike traditional manufacturing techniques, where the material properties are mostly distinct from the manufacturing process.
-Parts produced by AM have mechanical properties which are tied characteristics such as geometry and process parameters.
-The team will model residual stresses and optimize the build for orientation and supports.
-During the build, the project team will investigate possible in-situ monitoring techniques which can aid in qualification.
-A significant portion of the program is testing: non-destructive evaluation (NDE), destructive, and functional tests will all be performed.
+The intent of this effort is to develop enabling technologies for AM component qualification and to highlight areas that represent a qualification barrier and need additional technical development.
+The research team plans to investigate laser powder bed fusion (LPBF) technologies for end-to-end AM production of an oil cooler.
+This oil cooler component is representative of a family of parts which are lightly loaded, complex, and functional.
+The initial focus is to define the required elements needed to assemble the technical data package (TDP).
+AM is unlike traditional manufacturing techniques where the material properties are mostly distinct from the manufacturing process; parts produced by AM have mechanical properties which are tied to characteristics such as geometry and process parameters.
+The team intends to perform modeling of residual stresses, optimization of the build for orientation and supports, and examination of possible in-situ monitoring techniques which can aid in qualification.
+A significant portion of the program involves nondestructive evaluation (NDE), destructive, and functional testing.

 Other Project Participants

 - GE Aviation

 - DRT Manufacturing Co